salif/globasa-xwexi-pages/03.gramati/10.lexikostrui/default.eng.md

 ## Other Compounds with Content Words

-The nouns and adjectives listed above as _quasi-affixes_ are the most frequently used content words used in compound words.
+The nouns and adjectives listed above as _quasi-affixes_ are the most frequently used content words appearing in compound words.
 However, the list is not exhaustive, since _any_ content word may be used freely to derive compound words.
 A hyphen may be optionally added to separate any two morphemes within any compound word.
 However, it is suggested that as a rule of thumb, hyphens be used only to separate morphemes that are less commonly used in compounds, such as those in the words below.

 **rukebao** or **ruke-bao** - backpack
 **familname** or **famil-name** - last name